-Royal Unibrew is working in accordance with international and national legislation as well as international guidelines, conventions, and standards for corporate social responsibility (CSR) and sustainability.
+Royal Unibrew is working in accordance with international and national legislation as well as international guidelines, conventions, and standards for corporate social responsibility (CSR/ESG) and sustainability.
 Our policies and systems ensure compliance.

-The majority of our production sites are operating in accordance with internationally recognized quality standards and are food safety certified in accordance with standards recognized by GFSI (Global Food Safety Initiative).
-In addition, we have a systematic approach to environment, health and safety, where several production sites are certified, as well.
+The majority of our production sites are operating in accordance with internationally recognized quality standards and have food safety certification in accordance with standards recognized by GFSI (Global Food Safety Initiative).
+In addition, we have a systematic approach to environment, health and safety where several production sites are certified.

-Royal Unibrew’s policies and our Code of Conduct provide guidance for our employees, third parties acting on behalf of the company and suppliers regarding anti-corruption, environment, human rights and labor standards, incl. occupational health and safety but also quality & food safety, GDPR (General Data Protection Regulation), competition, responsible marketing and responsible products.
+Royal Unibrew’s policies and our Supplier Code of Conduct provide guidance for our employees, third parties acting on behalf of the company and suppliers regarding anti-corruption, environment, human rights and labor standards, including occupational health and safety but also quality and food safety, GDPR (General Data Protection Regulation), competition, responsible marketing and responsible products.
 The basic requirement for Royal Unibrew is being in legal compliance, i.e., having the right mechanisms, systems and programs to ensure that we have no violations.

 Internal controls and the whistle-blower scheme are important means for controlling and reporting potential irregularities also by external stakeholders.
-Regular training is among the tools to ensure compliance internally, thus employees are trained in relevant aspects depending on their function inside and outside of the company.
+Regular training is among our tools to ensure compliance internally; thus, employees are trained in relevant aspects depending on their functions inside and outside of Royal Unibrew.

 Our governance structure

-Signing up to the UN Global Compact in 2019 was the starting point for further formalization of our sustainability efforts, including further improvement of transparency in our sustainability policies, systems and due diligence processes.
+Signing up to the UN Global Compact in 2019 was the starting point for further formalization of our sustainability efforts followed by endorsement of TCFD and submission of our emissions reduction targets for SBTi approval, including further improvement of transparency in our sustainability policies, systems and due diligence processes.
 We aim to continuously improve these fundamentals.